VGC Softwareis creating graphic design and 2D animation software

 Select a membership level

-My name is Boris Dalstein, I am a French mathematician, computer scientist, and software engineer, but most importantly, I am an animation lover!
+My name is Boris Dalstein, I am a French computer scientist and software engineer, but most importantly, I am an animation lover!
+I have studied the science behind animation during my master's and PhD degree in computer science, and I have worked on animation-related research projects at Inria, Disney Research Zurich, and Pixar Animation Studios.

 Animation is a fascinating medium where art and science complement each other, enabling creative minds to tell meaningful stories that have influenced many generations, and will continue to influence generations to come.